Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Applications with Linear Observations

-In this section, we establish results for several problems for which our necessity and sufficiency results are applicable.
-In the first subsection, we look at linear observation models and derive results for sparse linear regression with measurement noise.
-Then we consider a multivariate regression model, where we deal with vector-valued variables and outcomes.
-In the second subsection, we analyze probit regression and group testing as examples of non-linear observation models.
-Finally, we look at a general framework where some of the variables are not observed, i.e., each variable is missing with some probability.
-Proofs are provided in the Appendix where necessary.
+In this section and the next section, we establish results for several problems for which our necessity and sufficiency results are applicable.
+For this section we focus on problems with linear observation models and derive results for sparse linear regression, considering several different setups.
+Then, we consider a multivariate regression model, where we deal with vector-valued variables and outcomes.